-The program was built on the principle that diets don't work and that lifestyle change and personal care are more important for long-term health.
+The program was built on the principle that diets don’t work and that lifestyle changes and personal care are more important for long-term health.

-Bottom Line: Some of the concepts of intuitive eating have been around at least since the early 1970s, although the term didn't get coined until 1995.
+Some of the concepts of intuitive eating have been around at least since the early 1970s, though the term wasn’t coined until 1995.

-In their book on intuitive eating, Tribole and Resch laid out 10 basic principles of the philosophy.
-Here is an overview (1).
+In their book on intuitive eating, Tribole and Resch lay out 10 basic principles of the philosophy.

 Respond to your early signs of hunger by feeding your body.
 If you let yourself get excessively hungry, then you are likely to overeat.